 If cancer cells are found at any of the edges of the piece of tissue removed, it is said to have positive margins.
 When no cancer cells are found at the edges of the tissue, it is said to have negative or clear margins.
 The presence of positive margins means that some cancer cells may have been left behind after surgery.
 If the pathologist finds positive margins in the tissue removed with surgery, the surgeon may need to go back and remove more tissue.
 This operation is called a re-excision.
 If the surgeon can't remove enough breast tissue to get clear surgical margins, a mastectomy may be needed.

 The distance from the tumor to the margin is also important.
 Even if the margins are “clear”, they could be “close”—meaning that the distance between the edge of the tumor and edge of the tissue removed is too small and more surgery may be needed, as well.
-Surgeons can disagree on what is an adequate (or good) margin.
+Surgeons sometimes disagree on what is an adequate (or good) margin.

 For most women with stage I or II breast cancer, breast-conserving surgery (BCS) plus radiation therapy is as effective as mastectomy.
 Survival rates of women treated with these 2 approaches are the same.
-But breast-conserving surgery is not an option for all women with breast cancer (see the section, "Choosing between breast-conserving surgery and mastectomy" below).
+But breast-conserving surgery is not an option for all women with breast cancer (see "Choosing between breast-conserving surgery and mastectomy" below).

 Possible side effects: Side effects of these operations can include pain, temporary swelling, tenderness, and hard scar tissue that forms in the surgical site.
 As with all operations, bleeding and infection at the surgery site are also possible.